curblr/curblr-spec/Payment.md

 We are very interested in feedback from cities or companies that would like to weigh in on this aspect of CurbLR.

 # Definition
-Each feature in the GeoJSON objet may have the following properties:
+Each feature in the GeoJSON object may have the following properties:

 | Field name | Type | Description | Example